dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/OPERATION_EXECUTOR_CONSOLIDATION.md

 Prior to this refactoring, operation execution logic was duplicated in two places:

-1. **SpyWindow.Procedures.Exec.cs** - Used for interactive testing and procedure development in the UI
+1. **AutomationWindow.Procedures.Exec.cs** - Used for interactive testing and procedure development in the UI
 2. **ProcedureExecutor.Operations.cs** - Used for background automation when procedures run

 This duplication caused:
-- ? **Inconsistent behavior** - GetHTML worked differently in SpyWindow vs ProcedureExecutor
+- ? **Inconsistent behavior** - GetHTML worked differently in AutomationWindow vs ProcedureExecutor
 - ? **Maintenance burden** - Bug fixes needed in two places
 - ? **Code drift** - Implementations diverged over time
 - ? **Testing complexity** - Same operation tested in multiple contexts